cauchyschwarz192837/MapOverlays/README.md

 ![](./figs/seg_inter_del.png)

-A deletion event: The segment being deleted is red, the left neighbor to the event point is orange, and the right neighbor to the event point is green.
+A deletion event: The segment being deleted is red, the left neighbour to the event point is orange, and the right neighbor to the event point is green.

 ![](./figs/seg_inter_inter.png)

 An intersection event: The intersecting segments are red/pink.
-The left neighbor to the intersection is orange, and the right neighbor to the intersection is green.
+The left neighbour to the intersection is orange, and the right neighbour to the intersection is green.

 ### Map Overlay